Roofing shapes can vary depending on the kind of roof you have, which may be hard to figure out at first when you’re still new to the process.

 This type of roof is often used in warehouses or other industrial buildings where natural light is desired.
 Clerestory roofs can also create a unique look for a home or office.

-Some benefits of a Clerestory roof include improving employees’ visibility, reduced solar heat gain, increased energy efficiency, increased daylighting and ventilation, and improved air quality with reduced temperature fluctuations throughout the day.
+Some benefits of a Clerestory roof include improving employees’ visibility, reducing solar heat gain, increasing energy efficiency, increasing daylighting and ventilation, and improving air quality with reduced temperature fluctuations throughout the day.

 The only downside to this type of roof is its high cost; installing a clerestory roof costs about 50% more than most other types of roofing.